 There are several treatment options for muscle weakness in MS. One of the most beneficial is an exercise program tailored to an individual's specific needs.
 A rehabilitation professional will assist in designing a program that is appropriate for the current strength of the affected muscle.
 Assistive devices are also helpful in addressing mobility issues.
 Bracing, canes, walkers and wheelchairs improve both safety and fatigue.
 Newer technology that externally stimulates muscles to contract at the right time during the walking cycle is another option.

-- Q Is plasmapheresis an effective therapy for multiple sclerosis (MS)?
+- Q How common are alternative therapies for multiple sclerosis (MS)?

-- Q Can homeopathy treat multiple sclerosis (MS) symptoms?
+- Q How is multiple sclerosis (MS) treated?

 - Q Is Gilenya safe for me if I have multiple sclerosis (MS)?